 Obtaining an Internship

 Students who are interested in an internship should begin early in the semester and prior term in which they wish to participate in the internship.
-Interested students should contact Kurt Krause in TWU's Pioneer Center for Student Excellence.
-You may complete required application materials through the Pioneer Center.
+Interested students should contact Juan Armijo in TWU's Pioneer Center for Student Excellence.
+You may complete the required application materials through the Pioneer Center.
 Once you receive departmental approval for the internship, the Pioneer Center will assist you in obtaining your internship placement.

-During preregistration, you will need to obtain a course code from the supervising department (either History and Political Science, or Sociology and Social Work).
-You may register for an internship in either department, pending departmental approval.
+During pre-registration, you will need to obtain a course code from the Department of Sociology.
+You may register for an internship pending departmental approval.